acquia/blt/docs/install/tooling.rst

 delivery (CD) tool with Acquia BLT, specific support (in the form of default configuration files) is provided for the following tools:

--  :doc:`Acquia Cloud pipelines feature </acquia-cloud/develop/pipelines/>`
+-  :doc:`Cloud Platform pipelines feature </acquia-cloud/develop/pipelines/>`
 -  Travis CI

 For more information, see :doc:`/blt/tech-architect/ci/`.